Expert medical and surgical care in Thailand

 Weeks 4–6

 Most patients return to normal daily activities.
 Urinary function stabilises progressively.
-Continence recovery after radical prostatectomy continues improving for several months.
+Continence recovery after radical prostatectomy continues improving for several months3.
 A final review clears you for travel with a structured follow-up plan for your home urologist.

 Restored Flow Significant urinary symptom improvement